-In Britain the dominant billiard game from about 1770 until the 1920's was "English Billiards", played with three balls and six pockets on a large rectangular table.
+In Britain the dominant billiard game from about 1770 until the 1920's was "English Billiards," played with three balls and six pockets on a large rectangular table.
 The British billiard tradition is carried on today primarily through the game of "Snooker", which is a complex and colorful game combining offensive and defensive aspects and played on the same equipment as English Billiards but with 22 balls instead of three.
 The British appetite for snooker is comparable only by the American passion for baseball; it is possible to see a snooker competition every day in Britain.

 In the U.S. the dominant American billiard game until the 1870's was American Four-Ball Billiards, usually played on a large (11 or 12-foot), four-pocket table with four billiard balls - two of them white and two red.
 This was a direct extension English Billiards.
 Points were scored by pocketing balls, scratching the cue ball, or by making caroms on two or three balls.
 What is a "Carom"?
 A "carom" is the act of hitting two object balls with the cue ball in one stroke.
 With many balls, there were many different ways of scoring and it was possible to make up to 13 pints on a single shot.
 American Four-Ball produced two offspring, both of which surpassed it in popularity by the 1870's.
 One of the games used simple caroms played with three balls on a pocketless table was something known as "Straight rail" which was the forerunner of all carom games.
 The other popular game was American Fifteen-Ball Pool, the predecessor of modern pocket billiards.

-How do I play Fifteen-Ball?
 Fifteen-Ball Pool was played with 15 object balls, numbered 1 through 15.
 For sinking a ball, the player received a number of points equal to the value of the ball.
 The sum of the ball values in a rack is 120, so the first player who received more than half the total, or 61, was the winner.
 This game, also called "61-Pool" was used in the first American championship pool tournament held in 1878 and won by Cyrille Dion, a Canadian.
 Later in 1888, it was thought more fair to count the number of balls pocketed by a player and not their numerical value.
 Thus, Continuous Pool replaced Fifteen-Ball Pool as the championship game.
 The player who sank the last ball of a rack would break the next rack and his point total would be kept "continuously" from one rack to the next.

 While the term "billiards" refers to all games played on a billiard table, with or without pockets, some people take billiards to mean carom games only and use pool for pocket games.
-Through the 1930's, both pool and billiards, particularly three-cushion billiards, shared the spotlight.
+Through the 1930s, both pool and billiards, particularly three-cushion billiards, shared the spotlight.

 From 1878 until 1956, pool and billiard championship tournaments were held almost annually, with one-on-one challenge matches filling the remaining months.
 At times, including during the Civil War, billiard results received wider coverage than war news.
 Players were so renowned that cigarette cards were issued featuring them.
 Pool went to war several times as a popular recreation for the troops.
-Professional players toured military posts giving exhibitions; some even worked in the defense Industry.
+Professional players toured military posts giving exhibitions; some even worked in the defense industry.
 But the game had more trouble emerging from World War II than it had getting into it.
 Returning soldiers were in a mood to buy houses and build careers, and the charm of an afternoon spent at the pool table was a thing of the past.
-Room after room closed quietly and by the end of the 1950's it looked as though the game might pass into oblivion.
+Room after room closed quietly and by the end of the 1950s it looked as though the game might pass into oblivion.

-In the 1920's, the poolroom was an environment in which men gathered to loiter, smoke, fight, bet, and play.
+In the 1920s, the poolroom was an environment in which men gathered to loiter, smoke, fight, bet, and play.
 The rooms of today bear no resemblance to those of the earlier times.
 Until very recently, billiards was completely dominated by men.
 The atmosphere of the poolroom was very forbidding and women had trouble being accepted there.
 Nonetheless, women have been enthusiastic players since the game was brought up from the ground in the 15th century.
-For over 200 hundred years, women of fashion have played the game.
+For over two hundred years, women of fashion have played the game.
 In the past, it was very difficult for a woman to develop billiard skills because male players, her family, and friends usually did not support her efforts and it was not easy to find experienced female instructors or coaches.
-As these situations have changed, and continue to change, we can expect women to equal or even exceed men in ability and take the game to new heights.
+As these situations changed, and continue to change, we can expect women to equal or even exceed men in ability and take the game to new heights.